 Question is, why Black people?

-Well, the PUZZLE over the origin of Black people can be traced to the history of bondage, persecution, and subjugation of the black race!
+Well, the PUZZLE over the origin of Black people can be traced far way back in a complex history of bondage, persecution, and subjugation!

 The situation is made worse by the black color itself, which the ethnocentric conspiracists associate with darkness,suspicion, voodoo, and sin!

 Who can deny that in the descendants of the Jews there persists and endures the evil inclination of their ancient ingratitude and lack of understanding, just as in the Negroes [there persists] the inseparable quality of their blackness.

 And back to the question, why Black people?

 We can definitely trace the stigmatization of the black race in the Bible and scientific bias.

 First up is the interpretation or misinterpretation of a verse in the Bible which apparently justified the bondage of the black race for centuries.
 This has continued into the 21st century.

 It all started with Noah and his family.